CollinHeist/TitleCardMaker/docs/card_types/music.md

 and is inspired by a music player (Spotify in particular).

 These cards feature a fully adjustable music timeline, media control buttons, and artwork.
-This is one of the most complex card types, featuring many more than twenty available customizations via extras.
+This is one of the more complex card types, featuring more than twenty available customizations via extras.

 <figure markdown="span" style="max-width: 70%">
   ![Example Music Card](./assets/music.webp)